-The Endowment now offers the third Hank Nelson Prize, of AUD\$1000, for the best PhD thesis submitted by any student, internationally, on any aspect of PNG's history or society.
+The Endowment now offers the fourth Hank Nelson Prize, of AUD\$2000, for the best PhD thesis submitted by any student, internationally, on any aspect of PNG's history and society in which Hank Nelson was interested.
 The prize is not limited to ANU students.